zarf-dev/zarf/README.md

 ![zarf definition](.images/zarf-dod.jpg)

 ## Usage
 Zarf is a static go binary that runs on various linux distros to deploy an airgap utility cluster including a docker registry and gitea server, batteries included.
-General usage steps:
+General usage steps below.
+For various ways to use Zarf, see [the examples folder](examples).
+Please note that examples READMEs may replace the steps below.

 ### 1. Inital setup and config
 - Download the files from the [Zarf Releases](https://repo1.dso.mil/platform-one/big-bang/apps/product-tools/zarf/-/releases).